stevengranter/wfh-game-demo/README.md

 ### Work-in-Progress 🚧

-> ⛔️ **WARNING**: This game is incomplete, in active development (Feb-Mar 2024), and contains many, MANY bugs and broken or missing functionality/features. _It will probably be the opposite of fun and it may even crash your web browser._ 😳
+> ⛔️ **WARNING**: This game is incomplete, in active development (Feb-Apr 2024), and contains many, MANY bugs and broken or missing functionality/features. _It will probably be the opposite of fun and it may even crash your web browser._ 😳

 ⚠️ [Play Wieners From Heaven: Maple Syrup Edition](https://stevengranter.github.io/wieners-maple-syrup)